AdobeDocs/target.de-DE/help/c-implementing-target/c-implementing-target-for-client-side-web/target-atjs-versions.md

 Diese Version von at.js ist eine Wartungsversion, die die folgenden Erweiterungen und Fehlerbehebungen enthält:

-* Die Einstellung der Content Security Policy erfolgt nicht bei SKRIPT- und STYLE-Tags, die beim Anwenden der bereitgestellten Zielgruppe-Angebot an das Seiten-DOM angehängt werden.
-Kunden können festlegen `targetGlobalSettings.cspScriptNonce` und `targetGlobalSettings.cspStyleNonce` so at.js die entsprechenden Tags für Skript- und Stil auf angewendeten Angeboten festlegen.
+* Support setting Content Security Policy nonces on SCRIPT and STYLE tags appended to the page DOM when applying delivered Target offers.
+Customers can set `targetGlobalSettings.cspScriptNonce` and `targetGlobalSettings.cspStyleNonce` so that at.js can set the corresponding script and style tag nonces on applied offers.
 See  [targetGlobalSettings](/help/c-implementing-target/c-implementing-target-for-client-side-web/targetgobalsettings.md) for more details.
-* Es wurde ein Problem behoben, das beim Kompilieren von &quot;at.js&quot;mit dem Google Closure-Compiler für die Bereitstellung von Google Tag Manager auftrat.
+* Fixed an issue when compiling at.js with the Google Closure compiler for Google Tag Manager deployment.
-* Das at.js-Cookie wurde von `check` in `at_check` umbenannt, um Kollisionen mit den Implementierungen von Kunden zu vermeiden.
+* Renamed the at.js check cookie from `check` to `at_check` in order to avoid collisions with customers&#39; implementations.

 ## at.js-Version 1.8.1 (25.
 März 2020)

 Diese Version von at.js ist eine Wartungsversion, die die folgenden Erweiterungen und Fehlerbehebungen enthält:

-* Das at.js-Cookie wurde von `check` in `at_check` umbenannt, um Kollisionen mit den Implementierungen von Kunden zu vermeiden.
+* Renamed the at.js check cookie from `check` to `at_check` in order to avoid collisions with customers&#39; implementations.

 ## at.js version 2.2.0 (October 10, 2019)